DanielFirpo/SongExchange/README.md

 ## About the Project

-Helps user's find new music by matching them based on amount of songs they have in common.
+Helps users find new music by matching them based on amount of songs they have in common.
 They can then export the songs they don't have in common to a new Spotify playlist.
 The idea is that they will probably enjoy the songs that they don't have in common since their taste in music is so similar.

 ## Built With